 That blocking tech and cookie tech in White Christmas is inhumane, and I find it disturbing because someone can choose to invent them.

-Someone anywhere in the real world may draw inspiration for the movie and want to develop Zed Eyes with that blocking feature – technology torture.
-What’s not possible with the rapid growth of AI and its capabilities?
-I fear that in the future, near or distant, someone will come up with his blocking feature just as the writer of this episode, Charlie Brooker, did.
+I fear that in the future, near or distant, someone will come up with a blocking feature, just as Charlie Brooker, the writer of this episode, did.
 I believe the movie may have already given Google, Apple, or Microsoft an idea of what a virtual assistant should be in the future – a digital copy of humans tortured to be submissive.